efwoods/Neural-Nexus-Frontend/goals-for-today.md

 I need the upload button to say Upload on hover
 I need the chat area window to not need a scroll bar on mobile

+I need the mobile view to not be cutoff

 ---